 - Ruth Frith: She's 100-years-old and broke a fricking world shot put record!
 Also trains five days a week, bench-pressing 80lb weights and practising hammer-throw, javelin and shot put.

 - Keiko Fukuda.
 Growing up at a time when women were expected to marry and become housewives, she dedicated her life to the study of judo and rose through the ranks despite the sexism of the judo establishment.
-She's now 98 years old, the highest-ranked female judoka in history, and still teaching (died 9 Feb 2013).
+She was the highest-ranked female judoka in history, and was still teaching three classes a week at the time of her death at age 99.

 - Louise Smith, (born 1916), a pleasant South Carolina grandma.
 Who was also one of the first NASCAR racers...